Washington Post: Cultivating Gen Z Connection

 Deciding on the Approach

 Rather than beginning with traditional user interviews, I chose to prototype first.
-Creating a high-fidelity concept early on allowed me to express an alternative vision and gather richer reactions from users once they could see and imagine it.
-The design became a conversation starter—a way to uncover what drew kids in, what felt confusing, and what could nurture long-term interest.
+Creating a high-fidelity concept early on allowed me to express an alternative vision and gather richer feedback from users once they could see and imagine it.
+The design became a conversation starter, a way to uncover what drew kids in, what felt confusing, and what could nurture long-term interest.

 This decision turned the project into an experiment in learning through making.
 The prototype was not a finished solution; it was a tool for learning.